SirMekus/mmuo/Readme.md

 20. `scrollHeight()` - gets the scroll height of the element.
 21. `scrollToBottom()` - scrolls the element to bottom of document.
 22. `scrollIntoView()` - scrolls/brings the element into view.
+23. `html(content=null)` - sets the innerHTML content of the element to the `content`.
+If an empty parameter is passed, it returns the innerHTML content (if any) instead.
+This method will render any HTML as HTML.

 - ## Utility Functions